Patrick Kane: Personal life

-Kane has three younger sisters: Erica, Jessica, and Jacqueline.
+Kane has three younger sisters.
 He attended Detroit Country Day School but left before graduating.

 During the offseason, he lives in Hamburg, New York in a house on the shores of Lake Erie, which he purchased in March 2012.
 Kane lived with Stan Bowman, then an assistant general manager for the Blackhawks, when he first arrived in Chicago.
 Kane resided at the Trump International Hotel and Tower during the NHL season in a two-bedroom condo that he acquired in September 2008.
 However, Kane listed his Trump Tower condo for sale in the summer of 2016.
 He purchased a mansion in Lake Forest, Illinois in 2023.

 Kane has an endorsement deal with Bauer Hockey.
 He also appeared in commercials for McDonald's and Gatorade.

-Gloves used by Kane to score the series-winning goal of the 2010 Stanley Cup Finals.
+Gloves used by Kane to score the series-winning goal of the 2010 Stanley Cup Final.
 The gloves he used were from Bauer Hockey, a company with which Kane has an endorsement deal.

 Kane and his girlfriend have one son together, born in November 2020.